kubernetes-sigs/azuredisk-csi-driver/docs/design-v2.md

 # Azure Disk CSI Driver V2 (Project Mandalay)

-Project Mandalay enchances the Azure Disk CSI Driver to improve scalability and reduce pod failover latency.
+Project Mandalay enhances the Azure Disk CSI Driver to improve scalability and reduce pod failover latency.
 It uses shared disks to provision attachment replicas on multiple cluster nodes and integrates with the pod scheduler to ensure a node with a attachment replica is chosen on pod failover.